Colorado is home to over 40 state parks that protect our habitat and offer abundant hunting and fishing opportunities.

 - Reducing Land Disturbance: Horizontal drilling uses 30% smaller well sites than traditional methods and creating energy at a more efficient rate.
 This means less land disturbance and more land for wildlife to roam.

 - Limiting Emissions: Colorado was the first state in the nation to adopt groundbreaking regulations reducing methane emissions from oil and natural gas operations.
-This captures 95% of pollutants and curbs emissions by more than 60,000 tons, preserving the air we breathe.

 - Ensuring Secure Wells: Wells are encased in multiple layers of steel and concrete to ensure there is no contamination to the surrounding land and water supply.